Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/authentication.md

     2. PAT authentication
     3. Basic authentication

-    This way, the cloud version will always be chosen in favor of the server version.

 Below you will find all Xray authentication configurations that are currently supported and the environment variables you need to set to authenticate to their respective APIs.

 ### Xray cloud